 A popular way to visit the Douro Valley is to do so on a wine tasting tour like this one.
 These tours combine a visit to the picturesque villages of the Douro Valley (Pinhão, Peso da Régua, etc), with tasting and tours at several wineries.

-Douro Valley tours include pickup and dropoff in Porto so you don’t have to worry about driving or taking transport after a few glasses of wine.
+Douro Valley tours include pickup and dropoff in Porto.
+As such, you don’t have to worry about driving or taking transport after a few glasses of wine.

 Getting to the Douro Valley by Rental Car